-To ensure you’re putting your punctuation in the right places — and drinking what you think you are — here are nine things you need to know about Stag’s Leap Wine Cellars.
+To ensure you’re putting your punctuation in the right places — and drinking what you think you are — here are eight things you need to know about Stag’s Leap Wine Cellars.

 Stag’s Leap Put Napa Cab on the Map.